Quantum Healing Pathways

 How Heat Can Impact Mood

-Studies suggest that heat can affect neurotransmitters like serotonin (the ‘feel good’ hormone), potentially promoting happiness and warding off depressive symptoms.
+Heat can affect neurotransmitters like serotonin (the ‘feel good’ hormone), potentially promoting happiness and warding off depressive symptoms.

-Heat Therapy for Different Body Parts
+Targeted Heat Therapy Ancient Art Healing Warmth for Different Body Parts and Conditions

 Heat therapy can be effective on various parts of your body.